 Darwin’s job was to explore the lands the ship encountered.
 He understood that this was an extraordinary opportunity, noting that “[N]othing can be more improving to a young naturalist, than a journey in a distant country.”
 So, he went off on expeditions for much of the voyage, tramping some 2,000 miles in all.
 He spent only 18 months aboard Beagle during its five years at sea.
 He made good use of his time onshore, collecting 5,000 specimens of plants, animals, minerals and fossils and filling dozens of notebooks with his observations.
 Throughout the journey, he sent his specimens back to England where they could be examined by experts.
 Most of the specimens were new to science, and, consequently, Darwin’s reputation as a naturalist grew while he was on the voyage, and he returned home in 1836 as a well-established scientist.

-Darwin kept working on his specimens and his theories, eventually bringing us natural selection, evolution and, really, ecology.
-The Beagle had a less fortunate end.
+Darwin kept working on his specimens and his theories, eventually bringing us natural selection, evolution and, really, ecology (learn more about Darwin’s work here).
+The Beagle, however, wasn’t so fortunate.
 It took one more significant voyage, to survey the entire coast of Australia.
 By 1845, however, the ship had outlived its usefulness.
 The masts were removed and it was moored in the estuary at Essex, England, as a lookout for smugglers.
 The ship’s name changed to Watch Vessel 7.
 And in 1870, it was sold for scrap.

 American Museum of Natural History.
 A Trip Around the World (Part of the Darwin exhibition).
 Available at: https://www.amnh.org/exhibitions/darwin/a-trip-around-the-world.
 Accessed January 15, 2020.